Anshukumar123975/Anshukumar123975/README.md

 ## Open Source

-Google Summer of Code 2025 contributor with the **Accord Project under the Linux Foundation**.
+Google Summer of Code 2025 contributor with the **Accord Project**.

 I enjoy working in existing codebases, understanding how systems behave, finding edge cases, and shipping changes through review.